Research in the School

 Staff in the Department engage in wide-ranging, international recognised research on a broad range of topics.
 These pages include information about current and past externally-funded research projects in the Department.

-The impact achieved by the Department reflects the wide range of staff research interests, and the types of impact achieved include influencing public policy, enhancing professional standards and training, stimulating public and professional debate, and guiding political parties.
+The impact achieved by the School reflects the wide range of staff research interests, and the types of impact achieved include influencing public policy, enhancing professional standards and training, stimulating public and professional debate, and guiding political parties.

 Non-academic user groups of our research include: